columk1/messaging-app/README.md

 After finishing the most glaring issues, I built out the messaging interface, adding more props to the message body component and using them to enhance the use of names in group conversations, to designate a color to each user in a group, and to group sequences of messages from the same user together.
 I created a contact list feature and an interface to search from all users and add or remove them from contacts.
 Then I created a seed script that creates multiple users and conversations, as well as a demo account and a demo account login button for the login page.
+I configured the db to be reset and re-seeded at build time and created a GitHub action with a cron job that builds and deploys my application on a regular schedule.
+This allows for less moderation and ensures the demo account won't get too far from its original state.
 </details>

 <!-- GETTING STARTED -->